The schedule is out.

 A few games into the 2020 season, the Phillies will face a formidable test.
 The Yankees are the American League favorites and second in World Series odds.
 DraftKings Sportsbook has New York at +400.

 Although the Phillies will likely miss Yankees free agent acquisition Gerritt Cole (he’s expected to start the season opener a few days earlier), New York’s entire roster is rather imposing.
 This game will be a good litmus test for Philadelphia’s possibilities.

-They sometimes call it a businessman’s special.
-A baseball game in the middle of the day.
-A good excuse to leave the office and catch a ballgame during your working hours.
-This game is scheduled for a 1:35 p.m. start on Thursday, August 6th.
+They sometimes call it a businessman’s special: a baseball game in the middle of the day, a good excuse to leave the office and catch a ballgame during your working hours.
+This game is scheduled for a 1:35 p.m. start on Thursday, Aug.
+6.

 On the surface, the matchup doesn’t seem incredibly appealing.
 But the Twins are something of an oddsmakers darling this season.
 FanDuel Sportsbook has Minnesota as the fifth favorite to win the World Series at +1500.
 The team signed slugger Josh Donaldson to a four-year contract this January, giving them a pretty powerful lineup that also includes Nelson Cruz and Eddie Rosario.

-In addition to the Twins, the Atlanta Braves are another team that oddsmakers feel strongly about this season.
-The Braves are the fourth-favorite to win the World Series at FOX Bet at+1300.
+In addition to the Twins, the Atlanta Braves are a team that oddsmakers feel strongly about this season.
+The Braves are the fourth favorite to win the World Series at FOX Bet at +1300.
 Philadelphia will get a shot at them a few weeks into the season.